DataToKnowledge/spark-jobs/Readme.md

 # General

-this repository includes the base logis used to extract feeds from the web and the spark jobs to download the feeds.
+this repository includes the base logic used to extract feeds from the web and the spark jobs to download the feeds.

 Execute
 ```bash